 \section{New Fluctuation Parameters}

 The multi-trace diagrams that are not of the cactus type give higher order corrections in $N$.
 However, if one of the $k$'s in $M_c(k_1,\cdots ,k_V)$ is odd, there are no contributing cactus diagrams and a non-zero answer comes from these higher order terms.
-It is therefore both easy to isolate, and provides a useful example of how the higher order corrections work in general.
+Higher order contributions of this type are therefore both easy to isolate, and provide a useful example of how generic higher order corrections work in general.

 We will start in section \ref{sec:double_trace_3_lines} by analyzing in detail the case of two traces $M_c(k_1,k_2)$ for $k_1, k_2$ odd, and find its leading behavior.
 Then in section \ref{sec:subleading_theory_J} we will generalize this to other multi-trace moments, and in section \ref{sec:h3_efctv} we show how to change the effective Hamiltonian to generate such connected terms.
 In particular we will show that if we require locality of the effective Hamiltonian, then not only would there be new fluctuations parameters, but we necessarily have to introduce new fields into the theory with specific couplings.
 We will occasionally refer to them as {\it fluctuation fields}.